 Like tie dye, you start by folding fabric to control how dye color will flow through it.
 Then you lay ice pieces on top to control how dye color will flow to it.
 Then you sprinkle powdered dye on top to control where dye color flows start.

 The Final Product is the combined effect of how you folded the fabric, the pattern of the ice pieces, and how much and where you sprinkled the dye.

 Ice dye vs tie dye.
 There are many places that sell dyes and tie dye kits where you can learn how to ice dye or tie dye with ice.
 Make your own ice tie dye shirt.

-How long does ice dyeing take? ! let them sit overnight.
-Fiber Reactive dyes have an ideal reaction temperature near 70°F (20°C).
+How long does ice dyeing take?
+Let them sit overnight.
+Fiber Reactive dye has an ideal reaction temperature near 70°F (20°C).
 After the ice melts and the fabric returns to near 70°F (20°C) the dye needs 8 to 24 hours to set.